The Life and Words of Martin Luther King Jr.

 A dramatic retelling of events in the life of the American icon, including his adoption of nonviolence and the famous march on Washington

-King's wife, Coretta, was home in Atlanta, Georgia.
+King's wife, Coretta, was home in Atlanta, Ga.
 She had not heard from her husband in two days.
 Finally, she felt she had to do something.
 Once before, King had been in "solitary."
-At that time, John F. Kennedy was running for President.
+At that time, John F. Kennedy was running for president.
 He had called Coretta and told her he would try to help her husband.
 And the next day, King got out of jail.

-Now, in April, 1963, Coretta called President Kennedy in Washington.
+Now, in April of 1963, Coretta called President Kennedy in Washington.
 The President was away, but she spoke to his brother, Attorney General Robert Kennedy.
 She told him she was afraid her husband was not safe.
 He told her he would do everything he could to help King.

 Later, Coretta's phone rang.
 It was the President calling from Florida.
 He told her he would look into her husband's trouble right away.

 Both the President and his brother called Birmingham.
 Soon King was allowed to call Coretta.
 He was also allowed a visit from his lawyer.
 Before long, he was out of jail.

 King was out of danger — for now.
 But the truth was, he lived with danger almost all the time.
 His home had been bombed twice.
 He had gotten hundreds of calls and letters from people who said they would kill him.
 Leading the civil rights movement was a dangerous job.
 Why had King chosen it?
 Perhaps there was something in his early life that made it all happen.

 Martin Luther King Jr. was born on January 15, 1929, in Atlanta, Ga.
 His father was the pastor of a Baptist church there.
 King Sr. hated the South's segregation laws.
 These laws kept white and black people separated.
 African Americans were kept out of "white" schools, parks, theaters, hotels, and eating places.
 They had to sit in separate sections in trains and buses.